alexrainman/ModernHttpClient/README.md

 - PublicKeysOnly: used if at least pins for one domain are provided (sha256, sha1 and md5 public keys are supported).

-In Android, CLEARTEXT will be enabled by default in pre-Lollipop devices.
-To enable CLEARTEXT in Lollipop and above, usesCleartextTraffic or networkSecurityConfig is needed.

 ### Usage

 Use TLSConfig parameter to provide server certificate chain public keys and a client certificate for Mutual TLS Authentication.